rafworkonly/rafworkonly.github.io/_posts/2026-06-20-How-to-submit.md

 You can:
 - Add photos if you send them via whatsapp
-- Contribute to the project in another way (let us know how)
+- Contribute to the project in another way

 Enjoy writing!